Hackerl/asyncio/doc/overview.md

 > When these functions return, all sub-tasks are guaranteed to have finished.
 > More detailed explanations will be added in later chapters and will not be discussed here.

 These aggregation operations merge multiple sub-tasks into one, making the task structure resemble a tree, constantly branching out from the top.
-What we’re waiting for at the top is essentially a subtree, and cancelling it means cancelling all of its branches.
+What we're waiting for at the top is essentially a subtree, and cancelling it means cancelling all of its branches.

 ```c++
 auto task = asyncio::task::all(test1(), test2(), ...);
 task.cancel();
 ```

-After aggregation, `asyncio` quietly keeps track of this at the lower level, but users don’t need to worry about these details.
+After aggregation, `asyncio` quietly keeps track of this at the lower level, but users don't need to worry about these details.
 When `task.cancel()` is called, `test1`, `test2`, and all their sub-tasks will be cancelled.

 ```text
 task